Guoke2022/git---demo/README.md

 ### **9. MixedLogit**
 - The **discrete choice model** used in bypass behavior analysis
+- It includes a detailed introduction to the methods and code workflow of the discrete choice model.

 ### **10. else**
 We also provide an additional documentation file (**METHODS.md**) that describes the analytical methods used in this project in detail.
 The document includes: